mvmjacobs/SomeStuff/ai_context.md

 -   `Application/UseCases/GetItems`: Example of a use case to retrieve items.
 -   `Application/UseCases/CreateItem`: Example of a use case to create an item.

+### DTO (Data Transfer Object) Pattern

+The DTO pattern is used to transfer data between layers of the application.
+This helps to decouple the internal domain models from the external contracts (e.g., API responses).

+-   `Application/Dtos/ItemDto.cs`: An example of a DTO used for item data.

 ### Mediator Pattern

 The Mediator pattern is implemented using the MediatR library.
 The requests (queries and commands) and handlers are located in the `Application/Mediator` folder.